MAAP-Project/maap-documentation/docs/source/technical_tutorials/user_data/stac_metadata.rst

 -  ``links``:sup:`1`: **Required**.
 Links to resources and related URLs.

-   - Note: "href" attributions should be absolute paths and not relative paths.

 -  ``assets``:

    -  ``href``:sup:`1`: **Required**.
 Link to download the asset object.